TheTechnobear/MEC/README.md

 Primary target is BBB with Bela.

-#Building MEC
+#Building and Running MEC

-See BUILD.md in docs folders , but basically its: mkdir build cd build cmake .. make
+See BUILD.md in docs folders , but basically its:

-#Eigenharp PICO
-the decoder for the pico is not open source, so a dummy implementation is supplied as source. this will obviously not work though. however you will find in eigenharp/resources binary versions of the decoder library for various platforms, these should be used in place of the dummy version, built by the make process
+    mkdir build
+    cd build
+    cmake ..
+    make
+    mec/mec

+Note: you will need a configuration file, and possibly resources see BUILD.md for more details.

 #MEC important note